 This makes UVC light a potent substitute to chemical disinfection.
 Germicidal light is applied in lots of disinfection applications, including medical laboratories and hospitals.
 It’s also applied to clean drinking water and other liquids created in food processing.

-It’s becoming a popular choice to disinfect air in houses in Kirkfield Heating.
+It’s becoming a popular choice to disinfect air in houses in Winnipeg.
 That’s since it can also wipe out frequent indoor contaminants including mold, mildew and bacteria.
 This is an extra advantage for family members who suffer from seasonal allergies or asthma.

 Uses for Germicidal UV Light in Your Residence